 Abstract.
-We present a finite element technique for approximating the surface Hessian of a 4 discrete scalar function on triangulated surfaces embedded in \mathbb{R}^3 , with or without boundary.
-We 5 then extend the method to compute convergent approximations of the full shape operator of the 6 underlying surface using only the known discrete surface.
-The method is based on the Hellan-7 8 Herrmann-Johnson (HHJ) element and does not require any ad-hoc modifications.
-Convergence is 9 established even for piecewise linear surface triangulations, i.e. the L^2 error of the shape operator approximation is $O(h^m)$, where $m \ge 1$ is the polynomial degree of the surface.
-For surfaces with 10 boundary, some additional boundary data is needed to establish optimal convergence, e.g. boundary 11 12 information about the surface normal vector or the curvature in the co-normal direction.
-Numerical 13 examples are given on non-trivial surfaces that demonstrate our error estimates and the efficacy of 14the method.
+We present a finite element technique for approximating the surface Hessian of a discrete scalar function on triangulated surfaces embedded in \mathbb{R}^3 , with or without boundary.
+We then extend the method to compute approximations of the full shape operator of the underlying surface using only the known discrete surface.
+The method is based on the Hellan-Herrmann-Johnson element and does not require any ad hoc modifications.
+Convergence is established provided the discrete surface satisfies a Lagrange interpolation property related to the exact surface.
+The convergence rate, in L^2 , for the shape operator approximation is $O(h^m)$, where $m \ge 1$ is the polynomial degree of the surface, i.e., the method converges even for piecewise linear surface triangulations.
+For surfaces with boundary, some additional boundary data is needed to establish optimal convergence, e.g., boundary information about the surface normal vector or the curvature in the co-normal direction.
+Numerical examples are given on nontrivial surfaces that demonstrate our error estimates and the efficacy of the method.

-15 Key words. surface Hessian, shape operator, surface finite elements, open surfaces, geometric 16 consistency error.
+${\bf Key}$ words. surface Hessian, shape operator, surface finite elements, open surfaces, geometric consistency error

-17 MSC codes.
+MSC codes.
 65D18, 65N30, 68U05